Sappharad/GDIbuilder/README.md

 - Added a GDReader class which extends CDReader and allows the high density area of GDI's to be read.

 The fork of .NET DiscUtils is available as a Nuget package for other developers to read and write .gdi from other applications without needing to use the buildgdi command line tool.
+For example usage of the library via the Nuget package, see the Program.cs in the buildgdi folder.
+This command line tool performs all of the basic operations of the library.